Brief Breakdown of Paradiso 1:

 I was within the heaven that receives more of His light; and I saw things that he who from that height descends, forgets or cannot speak . . .

-The third terzina potently reminds us that the journey we have been tracing in the Commedia is the journey of desire, and that it is the nearness of the goal that results in the failure of memory:
+The third terzina potently reminds us that the journey that we have been tracing in the Commedia is the journey of desire, and that it is the nearness of the goal that results in the failure of memory:

 perché appressando sé al suo disire, nostro intelletto si profonda tanto, che dietro la memoria non può ire.
 (Par.
 1.7-9)